gcp/random-chess/README.md

 # Random-Chess: An LLM benchmark

-Random-chess is a simple yet revealing benchmark, that requires an LLM to reason from its world knowledge of the chess rules and understanding of geometric relations betwee the squares on a grid, in order to calculate the valid moves for a chess position.
+Random-chess is a simple yet revealing benchmark, that requires an LLM to reason from its world knowledge of the chess rules and understanding of geometric relations between the squares on a grid, in order to calculate the valid moves for a chess position.
 This includes reasoning about kings being in check, pins, castling, and so on.

 As the positions are randomly generated, memory based answers are not useful, and the training set cannot be picked up during training because it is generated on-the-fly.